tlinna/climatehelpers/README.md

 ## Data

-Currently you can download following global data in either monthly or annual resolution:
+Currently you can download following global time series data in either monthly or annual resolution:

 - HadCRUT 5.0.1.0
 - GISTEMP v4